 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The Etosha National Park in North West Namibia is one of the finest game reserves of the Africancontinent.
-With an enviable biodiversity that roams its expanse freely the Etosha National Park is named after the Etosha salt pan that covers a considerable portion of the park area.
+The Etosha National Park in North West Namibia is one of the finest game reserves of the African continent.
+With enviable biodiversity that roams its expanse freely, the Etosha National Park is named after the Etosha salt pan or the Etosha pan that covers a considerable portion of the parking area.
 The salt pan that is filled during heavy rains attracts flamingoes and water birds; however, the park is home to a stunning variety of wildlife that is easy to spot around watering holes.
-Sprawled over more than 20000 sq km. the Etosha National Park is not only the most accessible gaming reserve in Namibia but also one where sighting of wildlife is almost easily guaranteed.
+Sprawled over more than 20000 sq km. the Etosha National Park is not only the most accessible gaming reserve in Namibia but also one where the sighting of wildlife is almost easily guaranteed.

-Trivia Etosha means ‘Great White Place’ and refers to the salty dried pan which is believed to be fed by the Kunene River some thousands years ago before the river changed its course and left behind the dried up lake.
+Etosha means ‘Great White Place’ and refers to the salty dried pan which is believed to be fed by the Kunene River some thousands of years ago before the river changed its course and left behind the dried-up lake.

-How to reach Windhoek is the nearest airport to the park at a distance of 415km away.
+Windhoek is the nearest airport to the park at a distance of 415km away.
 The park is well connected via road to Windhoek.
-The park has multiple entry gates, such as, the Anderson Gate in the south of the park, King Nehale on the north, Von Lindequist Gate in east and Galton Gate and one can chose the route accordingly.
+The park has multiple entry gates, such as the Anderson Gate in the south of the park, King Nehale on the north, Von Lindequist Gate in east and Galton Gate and one can choose the route accordingly.